vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 the Devisthanas) Devi-Bh.
 VII 38.
 5, P. VI.
 176. 42 (where there is a shrine of Laksmi), 182.1 (asti Kolhapuram nāma nagaram Daksina pathe) and 11.
 Acc. to Br.
 IV.
 44. 97, it is sacred to Lalitā.
 In a grant of Silāhāra Vijayāditya of sake 1065 (1143 A.D.) occurs the word Ksulla kāpura, which is another name of Kolhapur; E. I. vol. III. p.
 207 at pp. 209-210.
 The grantor is described as 'one who has obtained the favour of a boon from goddess Mahalaksmi'.
 In the Sanjan plates of Amoghavarsa I. of sake 793 (871 A.D.) it is stated that the king. in order to ward off some public calamity, cut off his left finger and dedicated it to goddess Mahālaksmi (E. I. vol. 18. p.
 235 at p.
 241).
 This Mahalaksmi appears to be the same as that of Kolhapur.
 Vide I. A, vol.

 29 p.
 280 for Kollapura.
-Kolla-a Sāktakşetra acc. to Bār.
+Kolla-a Sāktakṣetra acc. to Bār.
 S.

 III.
 124 Kollagiri-Ag.
 110. 21, Bh.
 V. 19.
 16 Konarka or Konaditya-(in Odra ie. Orissa, about 24 miles north